-1 of teaching, analyzing, or evaluating the appearance, con- 2 cepts, or techniques embodied in the design, or the func- 3 tion of the useful article embodying the design.
 4 "§ 1210.
-Application for registration 5 "(a) Time Limit for Application for Registra- 6 TION.-Protection under this chapter shall be lost if appli- 7 cation for registration of the design is not made within 8 two years after the date on which the design is first made 9 public.
-10 "(b) When Design Is Made Public.-A design is 11 made public when an existing useful article embodying the 12 design is anywhere publicly exhibited, publicly distributed, 13 or offered for sale or sold to the public by the owner of 14 the design or with the owner's consent.
-15 "(e) Application by Owner of Design.-Applica- 16 tion for registration may be made by the owner of the de- 17 sign.
-18 "(d) Contents of Application.-The application 19 for registration shall be made to the Administrator and 20 shall state- 21 "(1) the name and address of the designer or 22 designers of the design;
+Application for registration

+5 "(a) TIME LIMIT FOR APPLICATION FOR REGISTRA-6 TION.-Protection under this chapter shall be lost if appli-7 cation for registration of the design is not made within 8 two years after the date on which the design is first made 9 public.

+"(b) WHEN DESIGN IS MADE PUBLIC.-A design is made public when an existing useful article embodying the design is anywhere publicly exhibited, publicly distributed, or offered for sale or sold to the public by the owner of the design or with the owner's consent.

-ferent from the designer;
+15 "(c) APPLICATION BY OWNER OF DESIGN.-Applica16 tion for registration may be made by the owner of the de17 sign.

+18 "(d) CONTENTS OF APPLICATION.-The application 19 for registration shall be made to the Administrator and 20 shall state-

+21 "(1) the name and address of the designer or22 designers of the design;

-"(2) the name and address of the owner if dif-
+23 "(2) the name and address of the owner if dif24 ferent from the designer;